 1.28 billion people use Facebook every single day, making it the most widely used social media platform in the world.
 But that doesn’t make it the only one worth exploring.
 Each social media platform has its own unique purpose and benefits.
 LinkedIn is a great way for B2B businesses to grow their network, while Instagram is an excellent visual branding tool.
 Expanding your efforts to Twitter, Instagram, LinkedIn and Google + increases your reach and, in turn, your ROI.

 - When crafting content, are you posting for quantity or quality?

-- Are your strategies too similar across different platforms?

-- Are you communicating with your consumers in a relatable, informative way?

-- How often are you engaging with your audience when they comment, message, or mention your company?

-There are numerous tools used by top digital agencies you can use to build your digital strategy and still others to build your digital transformation strategy, including newer ones like adaptive experimentation, validated learning and active planning, to boost your ROI and bottom line—if you know how to use them.
-Which of the above has been the most helpful for your business, or for the brands you manage?
-Let us know in the comments!

-Second draft.
-1.28 billion people use Facebook every single day, making it the most widely used social media platform in the world.
-But that doesn’t make it the only one worth exploring.
-Each social media platform has its own unique purpose and benefits.
-LinkedIn is a great way for B2B businesses to grow their network, while Instagram is an excellent visual branding tool.
-Expanding your efforts to Twitter, Instagram, LinkedIn and Google + increases your reach and, in turn, your ROI.

-- When crafting content, are you posting for quantity or quality?

 - Are your marketing strategies too similar across different platforms?

 - Are you communicating with your consumers in a relatable, informative way?

 - How often are you engaging with your audience when they comment, message, or mention your company?

 So there are numerous tools used by top digital agencies you can use to build your digital strategy and still others to build your digital transformation strategy, including newer ones like adaptive experimentation, validated learning and active planning, to boost your ROI and bottom line—if you know how to use them.
 Which of the above has been the most helpful for your business, or for the brands you manage?
 Let us know in the comments!